Developerayo/react-notify/README.md

 </center>

 # React Notify
-React Notify using Noty, noty is a dependency free notification library that simplifies creating alert's on a web page.
+React Notify using Noty, noty is a dependency free notification library that simplifies creating alert's on a web application.

 ## Get Started